Hady Ghandour

-Hady Ismail Ghandour (/ˈhædi gænˈdʊər/ HA-dee-_-gan-DOOR; هادي اسماعيل غندور, /apc-LB/; born 27 January 2000) is a professional footballer who plays as a forward for club Aldershot Town.
+Hady Ismail Ghandour (/ˈhædi gænˈdʊər/ HA-dee-_-gan-DOOR; هادي اسماعيل غندور, /apc-LB/; born 27 January 2000) is a professional footballer who plays as a forward for club Eastleigh.
+Born in England, Ghandour has played for the Lebanon national team.

 Coming through the youth system, Ghandour began his senior career at Tooting & Mitcham United in 2018.
 He moved to Charlton Athletic after two seasons at the club, and was sent on loans to Maidstone United and Chelmsford City.
 In 2022, Ghandour joined Maidstone United permanently, before joining Aldershot Town the following year.

-Born in England, Ghandour is of Lebanese descent.
-He has represented Lebanon internationally at both youth and senior level, and made his senior debut in the qualifiers for the 2022 FIFA World Cup.
+Having represented Lebanon internationally at both youth and senior level, Ghandour made his senior debut in the qualifiers for the 2022 FIFA World Cup.

 Early life

-Born in Westminster, London, England on 27 January 2000, and raised in Chelsea, London, Ghandour holds both English and Lebanese citizenship.
+Ghandour was born in Westminster, London, England on 27 January 2000, to Lebanese parents both from Tripoli, and was raised in Chelsea, London.
+Ghandour holds both English and Lebanese citizenship.
 His father, Ismail, had moved to the United Kingdom from Tripoli, Lebanon at age 13, to study at the Royal Russel School in Croydon, South London.
-His mother is also from Tripoli.

 While living in England, Ghandour used to play for AC Tripoli's youth team in Lebanon during the Easter and summer vacations.
 Towards the end of his A-Levels, Ghandour trialed for Charlton Athletic; however, he decided to concentrate on his studies.
 He joined Tooting & Mitcham United in 2016, playing for the U18 and U23 teams.